cabdinaasir124/cabdinaasir124/README.md

 ### 👨‍🏫 What I Do

-- 🎓 Founder of **Xirfadeeye Academy** — spreading free digital skills.
+- 🎓 mentor for **Xirfadeeye Academy** — spreading free digital skills.
 - 💡 Building open-source SaaS products (e.g., Scholarship Systems, School Management).
 - 📹 Creating educational content in English and Somali for YouTube and TikTok.

----

 ### 🌍 Connect With Me